MicrosoftDocs/dynamics365smb-docs/business-central/admin-powerbi.md

 |Expose Business Central data to Power BI||![it's a checkmark.](media/check.png)|![again a checkmark](media/check.png)|[Expose data through API pages or OData web services](admin-powerbi-setup.md#exposedata)
 |Enable Power BI integration<br />(on-premises only)||![it's a checkmark.](media/check.png)||[Set up Business Central on-premises for Power BI integration](across-working-with-business-central-in-powerbi.md#setup)|

-## Track your business KPIs with Power BI metrics

-If you use Power BI on [!INCLUDE[prod_short](includes/prod_short.md)] data, it's easy to track KPIs or metrics that are important to you.

-With metrics in Power BI, you can curate your own metrics and track them against key business objectives, in a single pane.
-This feature enhances data culture by promoting accountability, alignment, and visibility for teams and initiatives within organizations.

-Follow this four-step process to setup Power BI metrics:

-1. Create a scorecard in the Power BI service.
-Learn more at [Create scorecards in Power BI](/power-bi/create-reports/service-goals-create).
-2. Add the _metrics_ you want to track by connecting to your Power BI report on telemetry.
-Learn more at [Create connected metrics](/power-bi/create-reports/service-goals-create-connected).
-3. To add alerting, define status rules for your metrics.
-Learn more at [Create automated status rules for metrics](/power-bi/create-reports/service-metrics-status-rules).

-    This step will automate status updates based on rules that govern that metric.
-Rules trigger changes based on value, percentage of target met, date conditions, or a combination of the three, making the rules as versatile as possible.
-For connected metrics, these status rules are refreshed every time the data in your scorecard is refreshed.
-4. Finally, follow metrics to get alerts in Teams or by email.
-Learn more at [Follow your metrics](/power-bi/create-reports/service-metrics-follow).

-Learn more about Power BI metrics at [Get started with metrics in Power BI](/power-bi/create-reports/service-goals-introduction).

-> [!NOTE]
-> Starting with Business Central 2023 release wave 2, it's possible to embed scorecards from Power BI metrics in [!INCLUDE[prod_short](includes/prod_short.md)].

 ## Next steps